Banksy: Better Out Than In (2013)

 On 1 October 2013, Banksy began a one-month "show on the streets of New York [City]", for which he opened a separate website and granted an interview to The Village Voice via his publicist.

 A pop-up boutique of about 25 spray-art canvases appeared on Fifth Avenue near Central Park on 12 October.
 Tourists were able to buy Banksy art for just $60 each.
 In a note posted to his website, the artist wrote: "Please note this was a one-off.
 The stall will not be there again."
 The BBC estimated that the street-stall art pieces could be worth as much as $31,000.
-The booth was manned by an unknown elderly man who went about four hours before making a sale, yawning and eating lunch as people strolled by without a second glance at the work.
+The booth was staffed by an unknown elderly man who went about four hours before making a sale, yawning and eating lunch as people strolled by without a second glance at the work.
 Banksy chronicled the surprise sale in a video posted to his website noting, "Yesterday I set up a stall in the park selling 100% authentic original signed Banksy canvases.
 For $60 each."
 Two of the canvasses sold at a July 2014 auction for $214,000.

-Asked about the artist's presence in New York, then-New York City Mayor Michael Bloomberg, who had led a citywide graffiti cleanup operation in 2002, said he didn't consider graffiti a form of art.
+Asked about the artist's presence in New York, then-New York City Mayor Michael Bloomberg, who had led a citywide graffiti cleanup operation in 2002, said he did not consider graffiti a form of art.
 One creation was a fiberglass sculpture of Ronald McDonald and a real person, barefoot and in ragged clothes, shining the oversized shoes of Ronald McDonald.
 The sculpture was unveiled in Queens but moved outside a different McDonald's around the city every day.
 Other works included a YouTube video showing what appears to be footage of jihadist militants shooting down an animated Dumbo; travelling installations that toured the city including a slaughterhouse delivery truck full of stuffed animals and a waterfall; and a modified painting donated to a charity shop which was later sold in an online auction for $615,000.
 Banksy also posted a mock-up of a New York Times op-ed attacking the design of the One World Trade Center after the Times rejected his submission.
 The residency in New York concluded on 31 October 2013; many of the pieces, though, were either vandalised, removed or stolen.